Prior art search – 4 Cases where finding reference was next to impossible

 Voila.
 This information was exactly what we were looking for.
 The whole project was a roller coaster ride for us.

 Key Take Away: Teamwork makes the dream work!
 Even if someone in your team is not a part of a project in hand, his ideas can give you lead.
 All you need is a good brainstorming session with your teammates.

 We can’t stress enough on this aspect.
-We cracked some tough patent infringement cases due to the same group brainstorming and few other problems which are beyond the scope of this article.
+We cracked some tough patent infringement cases due to the same group brainstorming and a few other problems which are beyond the scope of this article.

 Case #4: This is a place you can explore when normative texts or Standard yield no results

-We received a request from a client to invalidate a patent that is related to the concept of random access procedure.
+We received a request from a client to invalidate a patent that is related to the concept of a random access procedure.
 More specifically, the patent was talking about a specific equation.